routine needed to run the notebook on Google Colab

 )

-It is pretty clear that the network has learned the correct solution, with also a very low error.
-Obviously a longer training and a more expressive neural network could improve the results!
+It is clear that the network has learned the correct solution, with a very low error.
+Of course, longer training and a more expressive neural network could further improve the results!

 !
-There are multiple directions you can go now:
+There are many potential next steps you can explore:

 Understand the role of